Government plan to price copper higher than fibre is a mistake

 Copper is the gateway drug leading to fibre.
 People who buy faster copper services, such as VDSL, are likely to be the first to buy fibre when it becomes available.
 Getting people hooked on fast broadband will do more to make sure fibre succeeds than discriminating against copper.

-I’m not in favour of discriminating against copper full stop.
-If I was a politician and my advisers convinced me it was necessary to discriminate against copper in order for my fibre project to succeed, then I’d choose to discriminate against copper only where the fibre alternative is already in place. in that way, the price discrimination wouldn’t punish those who don’t have fibre access.
+Discriminating against copper is a bad idea.
+If a politician's advisers convinced them it was necessary to discriminate against copper in order for the fibre project to succeed, then discriminate against copper only where the fibre alternative is already in place.
+In that way, the price discrimination doesn’t punish those who don’t have fibre access.

 Member discussion